fabiocionini/train-departure-viewer/README.md

 All application settings are configurable through the src/environments files (API url, data refresh rate, page cycle rate, boarding time, number of departures per page).
 The view has been developed with responsiveness in mind (rem-based sizes, responsive table).

-**Room for improvement**: although the application has been developed with SSR compatibility in mind, it does not currently implement Server Side Rendering.
+**Room for improvement**: although the application has been developed with SSR compatibility in mind, it does not currently implement Server Side Rendering through Angular Universal.

 ### Server setup